This interview took place after Marisa Keegan's keynote at the Global Kanban Summit in Alexandria US, 2019.

 With the 100-year-old organization, there hadn't been a lot of change for years and years.
 The people who had been there for a pretty long tenure hadn't signed up for a lot of change.
 Instead, they liked their patterns and consistency.
 So, the biggest change that I noticed was the mindset of the teams that were there.

-Q: Do you think this lack of change in the 100-year old organization was due to corporate inertia or the teams simply believed that they were doing the right thing?
+Q: Do you think this lack of change in the 100-year-old organization was due to corporate inertia or did the teams simply believe that they were doing the right thing?